Tag Archive for: Paul Aspelin REALTOR®

 © 2025 Paul Aspelin, REALTOR® MovetoGrandJunction.com.
 Copyright protected.
 All Rights Reserved.

-Day Trips from Grand Junction: Goblin Valley State Park in Utah
+Day Trip to Goblin Valley State Park Utah

 We like taking day trips from Grand Junction and we did this one on a Saturday in May.
 It was about 85 degrees and sunny.
 A great time of the year to hike and be outdoors.